 The Project 22800 corvette measures approximately 67m long and 11m wide, with a displacement of 800t.

 The primary armament of the Karakurt-Class will be Kalibr-NK cruise missiles fired from an eight-tube UKSK vertical launching system (VLS).
 The Kalibr-NK missile can engage long-range targets within a distance of approximately 2,500km.

 The corvettes will also be armed with the Pantsir-M missile and anti-aircraft gun complex.
 It is a naval variant of the Pantsir-S1 combined surface-to-air missile (SAM) and anti-aircraft artillery system developed by KBP Instrument Design Bureau.

 The main gun mounted on the forward bow deck will be an AK-176MA 76.2mm automatic gun, which is an upgraded variant of the AK-176 naval gun.
 It can fire at a rate of 150rpm and engage targets within the maximum range of 15km.

 Its AK-176MA will be housed in a multifaceted turret to deflect electromagnetic waves.
 The gun will integrate a digital control system and Sfera-2 optronic station to acquire multiple targets at long ranges.

-With a rate of fire of up to 5,000rpm, the CIWS will enable the vessel to engage targets within the range of 5,000m.
-Other armament aboard the vessel will include two 12.7mm Cord machine guns.
+With a rate of fire of up to 5,000rpm, the CIWS will allow the vessel to engage targets within the range of 5,000m.
+Other armaments on board the vessel will include two 12.7mm Cord machine guns.

 Propulsion of Karakurt-Class corvettes

-The propulsion system will enable the ship to attain a maximum speed of 30kt and a range of up to 2,500nmi.
+The propulsion system will enable the ship to attain a maximum speed of 30k and range of up to 2,500nmi.
 The endurance of the corvette will be approximately 15 days.